alvesjtiago/airpass/README.md

 The solution is **Airpass** - a status bar Mac app to overcome time constrained WiFi networks.

-- Click to renew your MAC address and trick the network 🤖
+- One-click to renew your MAC address and trick the network 🤖
-- Right click to close 🔌

 ## Downloads